howto assign project rights for non-members

 hope this feature will be added to the to-do-list :-)

-#2 Updated by Marc Dequènes over 5 years ago
+#2 Updated by Marc Dequènes almost 6 years ago

 I makes sense.
 This feature is really needed as you may wish to allow anonymous or non-member to open tickets on specific projects while having visible (not private) but member-only projects.
 Currently you have to give more rights than necessary to achieve the former, so this a security issue.